 where P– is the price of the bill if the yield rate were to decline by a small amount (in our example 0.10%) and P+ is the price of the bill if the yield rate were to increase by the same small amount.
 P0 is the price of the bill at the current yield%.
 The current yield as mentioned earlier is 0.142% so given the % change in yields, the increased yield is 0.242% and the decreased yield is 0.042%.

-The prices have been calculated using the coupon equivalent yields as follows:
+Calculate the prices using the coupon equivalent yields as follows:

 With effective duration calculated as given in the image below:

 Duration ignores the curvature of the price-yield function.
 It may therefore over- or under-estimate the price change when interest rates change because it presumes that prices will be impacted by the same extent whether interest rates increase or decrease.
-The convexity measure aims to correct for this deficiency in the duration metric.
-Effective convexity is calculated as follows:
+The convexity measure aims to correct this deficiency in the duration metric.
+Calculate the effective convexity as follows:

 What is the % change in price if interest rates increase by 0.10%?
 The answer is given by the following formula: